 Your proposal should include a set of guidelines for how you intend to approach your research area and provide the kind of knowledge that would allow you to solve the problem you have identified within this area.
-The research proposal is an outline of your plan of action for your research project for the rest of the year and should therefore always be at hand.
-The proposal should include the following sections.
-The proposal should be set out in six sections as follows:
+The research proposal is an outline of your plan of action for your research project for the rest of the year and should, therefore, always be at hand.
+The proposal should include the following six sections.

-Section 1: The field of research and provisional title
+Section 1: Field of Research and Provisional Title

-Briefly outline the field of research and list the provisional title of the research project, with a brief description if the title is not self-explanatory.
+The field of research and the provisional title of the research project, with a brief description, if the title is not self-explanatory.

-Section 2: The context of the research
+Section 2: The Context of the Research

-This section provides the general information regarding the research that will be undertaken and should make it clear why the problem is worth addressing.
+This section provides general information regarding the research that will be undertaken and should make it clear why the problem is worth addressing.
 It sketches the background and, where appropriate, should provide a brief theoretical framework within which the problem is to be addressed.
 It should address the questions: What motivates the research?
 Why is it being undertaken?
 How will the results add to the body of knowledge?
 Where research arises out of problems encountered in personal, social, economic, historical, political or literary contexts, these problems should be briefly stated.
-Key question: WHY?
+The key question: WHY?

 Length: 2 - 3 pages

-Section 3: The goal(s) of the research
+Section 3: The Goal(s) of the Research

-This section should either set out the specific question(s) to which the candidate hopes to find an answer, or, in the case of open-ended topics in the humanities, outline the subject/area/field to be critically investigated.
+This section should either set out the specific question(s) to which the candidate hopes to find an answer or, in the case of open-ended topics in the humanities, outline the subject/area/field to be critically investigated.
 It should indicate clearly what the research intends to achieve and what the intended final deliverable is.
+The key question: WHAT?

-Key question: WHAT?
-Length: $\frac{1}{2}$ - 1 page
+Length: 1/2 - 1 page